josefpavlik/enverproxy/Readme.md

 Restart your EVB202 and immediately press `OK` to enter the boot menu.
 Under `Set DHCP` set `USE DHCP` to `NO`.
 Under `Set Client IP` set the IP of your EVB202 to a static IP in your subnet.
 Under `Set Server IP` configure the IP address of your linux machine running `enverproxy.py`.
 Under `Set Server Mode` select `Local` as Server - yes the manual say's it's not supported for EVB202, but it works.

+### Total power calculation

+If activated in the configuration, enverproxy can calculate the total power and the number of online microinverters.
+The format follows the format used in [https://github.com/mr-manuel/venus-os_dbus-mqtt-grid](venus-os_dbus-mqtt-grid), so you can use the data from enverproxy to emulate a power meter in your Venus OS device, e.g. Victron Cerbo GX.
+If you specify the `total_phase_map` in the configuration, the returned data will contain the total power per phase for a 3-phase environment.
+The topic for total power calculation is `enverbridge/total`.

 ## Nasty details

 The EVB202 will connect to the server every second - even if there is no data to transmit.
 This will blow up your log file if the log level is set to 3 or higher.
 Every 20 seconds there is a transmission of some unknown data.
 If the microinverters are online there will be data approximately once every minute.